Congratulations are in order for the winners in the middle school and high school categories

 3rd Place: $400 gift card toward camera equipment

 Reese Brown, Jim Ned Middle School, Jim Ned C.I.S.D.

 To view the winning videos or learn more about the contest, visit the Take Care of Texas video contest page.

-Each of the winners, who placed first in their respective category will be invited to the TCEQ Banquet, in Austin, Texas, in May to be recognized.
+Each of the first-place winners will be invited to a banquet as part of the Environmental Trade Fair and Conference, in Austin, Texas, in May to be recognized.

 Take Care of Texas is a statewide campaign from the Texas Commission on Environmental Quality that provides helpful information on Texas’ successes in environmental protection and encourages all Texans to help keep our air and water clean, conserve water and energy, and reduce waste.